Bedrock-OSS/regolith/docs/_pages/docs/documentation/profiles.md

   nav: "sidebar"
 ---

 A `profile` is a collection of filters, settings, and export information.
-By default, a Regolith project will be initialized with a single profile, called `dev`.
+By default, a Regolith project will be initialized with a single profile, called `default`.
 You can add additional profiles, as you need them.

 ## Running Profiles

-You can use `regolith run` to run the default profile (dev), or use `regolith run <profile name>` to run a specific profile
+You can use `regolith run` to run the default profile (default), or use `regolith run <profile name>` to run a specific profile

 ## Why Profiles?

 Profiles are useful for creating different run-targets.

-For example, `dev` profile may contain development focused filters, which are not desired for a final build.
+For example, `default` profile may contain development focused filters, which are not desired for a final build.
 You can create a `build` or `package` profile, potentially with a different export target to fill this need.

-You can now run `regolith run dev` normally, and then sometimes `regolith run build` when you need a new final build.
+You can now run `regolith run default` normally, and then sometimes `regolith run build` when you need a new final build.

 Here is an example `config.json` with a second profile called `package`.